 When there is a large number of open-source libraries in a projects, there is a higher chance that the project includes licenses that are not as permissive causing legal issues.
 It can get really difficult to keep track of all licenses.
-SCA tools can maintain a list of license compatibility of know licenses and analyze the SBOM it generated to provide information on which of the used open-source components have incompatible or unknown licenses.
+SCA tools can help track license compatibility of known licenses and analyze the SBOM it generated to provide information on which of the used open-source components have incompatible or unknown licenses.
 For further reading, please refer to the post by David Wheeler [describing license compatibility]https://dwheeler.com/essays/floss-license-slide.html).

 This is perhaps the most important directive of SCA.
 Open-source projects are not bulletproof!
-While they provide an environment for easy auditing, and thus theoretically allowing bugs and malicious code to be caught quicker, such issues do end up falling through the cracks.
-This means that every open-source component that is part of our software project has the potential for introducing security vulnerabilities.
+While they provide an environment for easy auditing, and thus theoretically allow bugs and malicious code to be caught quicker, security issues do end up falling through the cracks.
+This means that every open-source component that is part of our software project has the potential of introducing security vulnerabilities.
 Such vulnerabilities are included in OWASP’s top ten application security risks.

 Nowadays, the majority of code in our software projects is open-source software.
-To need to keep track of all open-source components, license compliance issues, and security vulnerabilities led to increased use of SCA.
+The need to keep track of all open-source components, license compliance issues, and security vulnerabilities led to an increased use of SCA.